 -A student who officially withdraws - the date of withdrawal

--A student who unofficially withdraws - the mid-point of the term
+-A student who unofficially withdraws - A last day of attendance reported by the instructor.
+If the date is not available we will use the mid-point of the term

 Federal law requires that the institution return a percentage of institutional charges to the appropriate aid program, which is calculated based on a daily proration.
 This amount will differ from the actual institutional refund.
 The federally calculated refund will be distributed to the Title IV programs in the following order: (1) Federal Unsubsidized Stafford Loan, (2) Federal Stafford Loan, (3) Federal Perkins Loan, (4) Federal PLUS Loan, (5) Pell Grant, (6) Federal ACG (7) Federal SEOG, (8) Other Title IV Programs.

 The amount of refund returned to a program may not exceed the amount received by the student from that program.
 No portion of a refund is returned to the Federal Work-Study program.
 The refund allocated to the Title IV programs is returned to the appropriate program account within 45 days of the date that the student officially withdrew, or the institution determined that the student had unofficially withdrawn.
 If federal aid is not involved, refunds will be first returned to Williston State College administered scholarships.